autotunafish/offline_sst/README.md

 # Add executable permissions to the scripts and receivingexec4.txt
 # Adjust the filepaths (Sorry!)

-# in Home, base, run the script
+# in Home, base env, run the script
 ./espres_o

 # in name-me, run